testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 > Artifacts capture

+We already have things in our codebase that we can use to help with our product documentation.
+Example code snippets, GraphQL schema files, basic config files.

+By writing happy path tests we can add a few more to the list:

 :include-meta: {presentationBulletListType: "RevealBoxes"}

-* Example snippets
-* OpenAPI / GraphQL definitions
 * CLI Outputs
 * HTTP responses
 * Screenshots

 :include-meta: {stickySlide: "clear"}

-> The major part of the presented content was generated by running tests
+> The major part of this content was generated by running tests

+Webtau console outputs your saw, the REST/GraphQL API response, Game Store and Webtau Report screenshots, all of it was automatially generated by running tests.

 # Capturing Test Artifacts

+When I was showing your snippets of code before I was hidding some code from your.
+Let's take a look.

 :include-file: scenarios/gamestore/database.groovy {
     title: "HTTP doc capture",